- Giving wings to their dreams

 Thanks to such an innovative power supply arrangement, children no longer struggle with kerosene lit conventional lanterns to complete their school homework.
 Shops and other establishments continue their business even after dark.
 The initiative has immensely benefitted households near these power plants.
 On one hand it has lowered the dependence on erratic grid supply and on the other, created a new power source in remote off grid locations.

-From being a school drop-out who helped his father to support his family of five to a rank holder in Class X, Bhupinder Singh, a former Satya Bharti Adarsh Senior Secondary School (Fattubhila) student is pursuing his dream of becoming a commissioned officer in the Indian Army.
+From being a school drop-out who helped his father to support his family of five to a rank holder in Class X, Bhupinder Singh, a former Satya Bharti Adarsh Senior Secondary School (Fattubhila) student is pursuing his dream of becoming a soldier in the Indian Army.

 Young Bhupinder Singh goes emotional as he recalls the odds he had to overcome in life.
 He lost his mother at the age of five.
 Soon, he dropped out to of school to help his father in supporting his family.
 Often, he could be spotted at construction sites in his village (Fattubhila, near Amritsar, Punjab) selling tea while his peers were at school.